Mitsubishi X-80

 “The Mitsubishi X-80 Digital Recorder, which preceded the Mitsubishi ProDigi format, shared many similarities with the ProDigi format but used a unique sample rate of 50.4 kHz that rendered it incompatible with other digital audio systems, though tapes recorded on the X-80 could be played back on X-86 series machines.”

 The Mitsubishi X-80 digital recorder was created by Kunimaro Tanaka, a Mitsubishi engineer and audiophile.
-This device included matching transformers in its inputs and outputs, utilized discrete Class A electronics.
+This device included matching transformers in its inputs and outputs, utilised discrete Class A electronics.
 At a tape speed of 38 cm/s, it could record up to 60 minutes of material on a ¼” tape.
 Originally intended for mastering already mixed material meant for LP pressing and CD production, it later became the primary recording device for “direct-to-two-track” recordings.

 Mitsubishi X-80

 Balanced XLR connectors were used for interfacing with the outside world, and a pair of RCAs were provided for additional unbalanced pre-transformer outputs.
 The front panel featured two large VU meters for RMS level monitoring, peak reading LEDs for absolute digital level monitoring, and precision stepped attenuators for input and output level control.
-The X-80 also offered a four-position interlocking push-button for input, EE (A/D, D/A), reproduce, and analog, as well as a headphone jack with level control.
+The X-80 also offered a four-position interlocking push-button for input, EE (A/D, D/A), reproduce, and analogue, as well as a headphone jack with level control.

 Editing with the Mitsubishi X-80 required the use of white cotton gloves to avoid oil contamination on the tape, and a vertical splice was made using a 1/4″ editing block and special thin-based splicing tape.
 A small space was left between the two edited pieces of recording tape to enable electronic crossfades over the splice.